Main picture: King Stingray on their regional tour, via Facebook.

 And you probably contributed to the exciteable midnight dancing that ensued at my house later…

-I probably won’t ever see these guys from such an epic vantage point in an intimate regional venue setting ever again, because if they weren’t already on top of the pops now, they will only continue to rise to greater heights from here.
+I probably won’t ever see these guys from such an epic vantage point, in a regional venue setting ever again.
+Because, if they weren’t already on top of the pops, they are well on their way to the tippy-top now.

 Thank you for an incredible show, King Stingray.